 The Rent Disputes Tribunal

-The Rent Disputes Tribunal (HTU) is the first port of call for disputes relating to rented dwellings in Oslo, Akershus, Hordaland, and Trøndelag.
-In other counties the Court of Conciliation is the first port of call.
+The Rent Disputes Tribunal (HTU) is the first port of call for disputes relating to rented dwellings located within the geographical scope of the HTU.
+For disputes concerning dwellings located elsewhere, the Court of Conciliation is the first port of call.
 In addition anyone in Norway who rents a dwelling as a consumer (i.e. they are not engaged in business) can submit a claim to the Rent Disputes Tribunal if the landlord in question is engaged in renting out property as a business (i.e. not as a private individual).

 The HTU Regulations stipulate that for each case the Rent Disputes Tribunal (HTU) shall generally be composed of a neutral/unbiased Case Manager and two Tribunal members.
 Sometimes we receive questions about who the members of the Tribunal are.
 Here are some answers.